 If you or a loved one has suffered a lung injury as a result of another party’s actions, you may be eligible to claim compensation.
 Call our lung injury lawyers on 0808 164 0808.

 To provide you with further guidance, we have answered some common questions around lung damage and claiming compensation for lung illnesses or injuries.
 If you require further advice, don’t hesitate to get in touch.

-Types of lung injuries and illnesses
+What are the types of lung injuries and illnesses?

 The most severe type of lung injuries following an accident or illness include:

 - the loss of one of the lungs

 - permanent impairment of function or physical injury to the lung resulting in a reduction of life expectancy

 - damage to the lung that causes a continuing disability